majidi50/RAHEEM_XMD-/README.md

 ## RAHEEM-XMD

-RAHMANI-XMD is a powerful WhatsApp bot with multiple features to automate tasks, moderate groups, and provide entertainment.
+RAHEEM-XMD is a powerful WhatsApp bot with multiple features to automate tasks, moderate groups, and provide entertainment.
 Deploy it effortlessly to your favorite cloud hosting platform.

 ---